galadd/private-comms/README.md

 ```bash
 go run main.go
 ```
-If you generate a new keypair, create an additional key, respHexPubKey, in the .env file and set it to the encoded public key of the responder.
+If you generate a new keypair, create an additional key, "RESPONDER_PUB_KEY", in the .env file and set it to the encoded public key of the responder.

 4. Follow the program prompts